osrf/gazebo_tutorials/guided_a/tutorial1.md

 ## SDFormat

 SDF is an XML file format that describes worlds used by simulators such as Gazebo.
-The SDF library is used to parse these files and provides a C++ interface.
+The SDF library is used to parse these files and provide a C++ interface.

 * Source code: [https://bitbucket.org/osrf/sdformat](https://bitbucket.org/osrf/sdformat)